Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Method

 \section{Method}

-The whole framework consists of three stages.
+The proposed framework consists of three stages.
 Figure~\ref{overall} shows the process of pre-training and fine-tuning.
-In the pre-training stage, we first construct a synthetic degraded image dataset from clear images.
-Subsequently, the model is pre-trained using the constructed synthetic degradation dataset.
+In the pre-training stage, we first construct a synthetic degraded dataset from clear images.
+Subsequently, the model is pretrained using the constructed synthetic degraded dataset.
 In the fine-tuning stage, we fine-tune the model on specific IQA datasets (e.g., TID2013~\cite{ponomarenko2015image}, LIVE~\cite{sheikh2006statistical}) or other datasets containing distorted images and reference images.
-The fine-tuning model remains identical to the model used in pre-training, with the only difference being the dataset. \textbf{In the zero-shot setting, the framework proceeds solely with pre-training, without subsequent fine-tuning.} Finally, in the prediction stage, we provide multiple approaches (i.e., supervised, few-shot, and zero-shot) to predict the quality score.
-Sections~\ref{sec:Decouple} and~\ref{Causal representation learning} describe the training methods for the pre-training and fine-tuning stages.
-Section~\ref{predict} explains how to predict the quality score.
+The model used for fine-tuning remains identical to that used for pre-training, with the only difference being the dataset. \textbf{In the label-free setting, the framework proceeds solely with pre-training, without subsequent fine-tuning.} Finally, in the prediction stage, we provide multiple approaches (i.e., supervised, few-shot, and label-free) to predict the quality score.